Preparing to adopt - England

-- have sufficient information to consider what adoption entails for them and for a child
+- Have sufficient information to consider what adoption entails for them and for a child

-- gain an understanding of the needs of children awaiting adoption
+- Gain an understanding of the needs of children awaiting adoption

-- learn how they could meet a child’s needs
+- Learn how they could meet a child’s needs

-- decide whether adoption is right for them
+- Decide whether adoption is right for them.

 Who is this training pack for?

-Any prospective adopter attending a preparation course, as well as social workers and trainers planning and delivering adoption preparation courses in England.
+Social workers and trainers planning and delivering adoption preparation courses in England.

 What you will find in the training pack

-Nine modules are offered, including:
+Nine modules are offered including: